Forrest Gump Monument Valley filming locations. The main reason most people come to southern Utah!

 For such a remote location, the Forrest Gump Monument Valley locations are actually quite popular.
-There were probably about 15 – 20 other people there wanting to take photos when I visited, but the nice thing is that there are plenty of different angels and perspectives to choose from, so it’s quite easy to get a shot without anyone else in it.
+There were probably about 15 – 20 other people there wanting to take photos when I visited, but the nice thing is that there are plenty of different angles and perspectives to choose from, so it’s quite easy to get a shot without anyone else in it.

 The group of tourists there were also very willing to wait patiently for their turn for the perfect photo, so if you have a particular vision in mind, just be kind and you’ll have your turn.